snubydev/svimage/README.md

 ### That is this?

-LazyImaage.svelte component preloads inlined base64 thumbnail image, blur it and shows full image version  after it is loaded
+LazyImage.svelte component preloads inlined base64 thumbnail image, blur it and shows full image version  after it is loaded

 src/img/convert.js has a list of images to convert to base64 before running npm/yarn build or start (or dev)